 What To Wear in Europe • Ultimate Packing List for Europe

-This article should be a good base with recommendations about things to add to your Europe packing list.
+The region is spoilt for choice with shopping options; you can find anything you need.
+This article is based on useful recommendations.
 We include our favorite travel clothes, shoes, luggage, and accessories.
 The idea is to break down all the travel essentials for your trip and give you an idea of what you should carry in your suitcase or backpack.

 The Essential Documents To Pack

-• Visa – Make sure you have a visa if required.
+- Visa — If required, Make sure you have a visa.
 USA, U.K., Canada, Australia, and New Zealand citizens receive a free 90-day visa on arrival to the Schengen Area.

-• Driving License – If you plan to rent a car, you will need your driver’s license, plus it never hurts to have a second form of I.D.
+- Driving License — If you plan to rent a car, you will need your driver’s license, plus, having a second form of I.D never hurts.

-• IDP – Besides a driving license, a rental agency may require an IDP.
+- IDP— Along with a driving license, a rental agency may require an IDP.
 This is necessary if your license is not in English.
 Even then, it may be a requirement, but we’ve found it to be super subjective to the rental agency.
 I’ve often rented a car with and without one (U.S. license).

 What Luggage To Bring To Europe?